Dynamical tunnelling with ultracold atoms in magnetic microtraps: Model

 \subsection{Hamiltonian}

 We consider a time-dependent potential realised by a current-carrying wire and a homogeneous bias magnetic field.
-Reducing the problem to one dimension and making use of dimensionless units (see Appendix~\ref{sec:trap}), the following dimensionless Hamiltonian may be realised:
+Reducing the problem to one dimension and making use of dimensionless units (see \aref{sec:trap}), the following dimensionless Hamiltonian can be realised:

 {Here the dimensionless momentum $p$, position $q$, and time $t$ variables can be converted to SI units by multiplying by the quantities

 respectively.} Here $B'$ is the magnetic field gradient at the trap centre, $B_0$ is the magnetic field offset, $\Omega$ is the frequency of modulation of the trapping potential, and $m$ is the mass of the atom.
 The amplitude of the driving potential is given by $\epsilon$, and the strength of the potential is